The New “Rules” of Eating When You’re Pregnant

-You don't have to go down a search-engine rabbit hole to figure out what and how to eat.
-Antenatal nutrition is much simpler than that—our experts have got you.
+You don’t have to go down a search-engine spiral to figure out what and how to eat.
+Prenatal nutrition is much simpler than that — our experts got you.

 - Many pregnant people avoid out-of-bounds foods but don’t always stock up on superhealthy ones.

 - Diet culture, unexpected cravings and nausea can all make navigating your eating plan really tough during pregnancy.

 - To feel better physically and emotionally, you’ll want to incorporate certain foods and eating habits into your prenatal routine.

 *This content is designed to inform and inspire, but it is not meant to diagnose, treat or give specific medical advice.
 Always check with your health care provider about how to stay healthy and safe before, during and after pregnancy.